PGL50/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-### MechaCar wants to quantify the difference between the competition on various matrics.
+### MechaCar wants to quantify the difference between the competition on various metrics.
 Many of the metrics of interest to customers are continuous variables: cost by car type, mpg (city or highway), and maintenance costs.

 <br/>